Methodology

 How Matchleaf Works

 Matchleaf is a decision tool, not a catalog.
 You bring the strains you have — whatever is available to you — and tell it what you want to feel.
-It matches the two using terpene science.
+It ranks them by blending a deterministic terpene engine with data on how each strain is actually reported to feel.

 The Matching Process